 Even after we have been forgiven, most sins leave an after-effect that unbalances the moral order.
 God‘s temporal punishment re-balances the moral order.

-A simple explanation: A boy hits a baseball that breaks a window in a nearby house.
+A boy hits a baseball that breaks a window in a nearby house.
 Frightened, he goes to the house and rings the doorbell.
 A woman comes, and he apologizes profusely for having broken the window.
 She says, “I appreciate that you didn’t run away but came to apologize.
 I forgive you, but you still have to pay for the window” (temporal punishment).

 As he is leaving, the boy walks across the street and sees an old lady crossing slowly.
 Suddenly he sees a speeding truck careening straight towards her.
-He runs like the wind, picks the old lady up, and carries her safely onto the sidewalk as the truck careens past them.
+He runs like the wind, picks the old lady up, and carries her safely onto the sidewalk just in time as the truck careens past them.
 Seeing her disoriented by her experience, the boy asks whether he can help her get home.
 She says yes, and points to the very house he had just left.
 He helps her back across the street to her home and rings the doorbell.

 The same woman comes, and says, “Mother!
 What happened?”
 The old lady explains how the boy saved her life.
 The woman thanks the boy profusely, and sees a tear in his eye as he looks toward the broken glass.
-She realizes he has no idea how he could pay for it, quickly looks at her mother, and says to the boy, “You’ve already paid for the window” (indulgence).
+She realizes he has no idea how he could pay for it, quickly looks at her mother, and says to the boy, “You’ve paid for the window” (indulgence).